cisoun/Loclathon/README.md

 # Loclathon

-Source repository for the [Loclathon's website](https://loclathon.ch).
+Source repository for the website of [Le Loclathon](https://loclathon.ch).

 ## Summary